 Chemical resurfacing is commonly known by the term chemical peel in Cleveland, Ohio.
 Chemical peels are chemical treatments to give an improved appearance to the face.
 Chemical peels at Cleveland Cosmetic Surgery are used in treating photo-aging (due to damage from the sun), scarring, acne, wrinkles, discoloration (dyschromia), or precancerous lesions.
 Chemical peels promote the growth of new skin by producing controlled injury to the skin and thus give an improved appearance.

-Drs.
-Diamantis and Goldschmidt use different chemicals which give different degrees of injury to the skin.
+Dr. Diamantis uses different chemicals which give different degrees of injury to the skin.
 Some commonly used chemicals are glycolic acid, trichloroacetic acid (TCA or Obagi Blue Peel™), salicylic acid, “Jessners” solution, and phenol.
 There are different layers of skin, outer layer or epidermis and inner layer or dermis.
 Based on the degree of injury, the peels can be of the following types:

 - Superficial peels such as glycolic acid produce a superficial injury so only the epidermis is affected.
 These peels improve the conditions such as dyschromia and acne.

 - Deeper peels such as phenol peels produce injury within the dermis so they give the most dramatic results.
 They can reverse wrinkles and moderate to severe photo-aging.
 They also carry a higher risk of complications and require a longer period of recovery.

 Chemical peels are very effective and have a proven safety record if used by a specialist.
 Not everybody can get chemical peels.
 The following are some conditions where chemical peel are not advisable: